BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 #### Updating a Workspace

-Inside any `Studio`, under a `Workspace` tab label, click on the Edit link.
+Inside any `Studio`, under a `Workspace` tab label, click on the `Edit` link.
 Then you'll be provided with a dialogue where you can review and edit the `Workspace` configuration.

 - `Select View`: The view of which to pair with _each `Dashboard` inside the follow transfer list_.
-The `Dashboard` queries will be ran against the `View` listed inside this box.
-For now, using this edit form, you can only pair one `View` for all `Dashboards`.
+The `Dashboard` queries will be run against the `View` listed inside this box.
+For now, using this Edit form, you can only pair one `View` for all `Dashboards`.
 If you were to create the configurations manually, you can pair each `Dashboard` with a different `View`.
-- `Add or Remove Dashboards`: Add or remove a `Dashboard` to the collection in your workspace configuration.
+- `Add or Remove Dashboards`: Add or remove a `Dashboard` to the collection in your `Workspace` configuration.
 The `Dashboards` listed are all the available non-deprecated ones in the project.
 - `Name`: the name of your new `Workspace` (required field).
 - `Description` for your `Workspace`.